 To Find Tables With The Potassium Content In Food

 If you want to skip the science and just find a list of high potassium foods or tables with the potassium content of various foods, you can click the “Links to Food Potassium Tables” tab above to find posts with tables.
 The posts are listed by major food group, such as fruit juices, vegetables, or fish.
 Click on the link to the table that would have the food you are interested in.

 Basic Science At The Cell Level

 By affecting the electrical charge of the cell membrane, potassium and sodium influence how the cell membrane works.
 Nerves and muscles function by changes in the cell membrane charge.
 Changes in cell membrane charge also influence hormone secretion.
-A change in the ratio of potassium to sodium causes a change in the charge and thus affects how the cell membrane works.
+A change in the ratio of potassium to sodium causes a change in the ,and thus affects how the cell membrane works.
 This basic cell biology is well enough established that it is in medical school textbooks on physiology.

 Moving up from the cell is how potassium and sodium affect tissues and organs.
 In addition to the direct effect that we discuss later in this article, these two ions affect tissues and organs by influencing multiple hormones, both endocrine and paracrine.
 One of the most elegant models is how these ions affect blood pressure.

 The Two Basic Kinds Of High Blood Pressure